sterinaldi/raven/README.md

 # RAVEN – RAdial VElocity, Non-parametric
-Non-parametric inference of the radial velocity distribution of stars in globular clusters.
+Non-parametric inference of the radial velocity distribution of stars and identification of binaries in clusters.

 If you use RAVEN in your research, please cite [Rinaldi & Ramírez-Tannus (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).
 The main result from this paper can be reproduced using the content of this repository: if you are interested in doing so, please find the instructions at the bottom of this page.

 ## Basic usage
 Install RAVEN with